dojo/docs/dijit/Tooltip.rst

          <span id="wordOfTheDay2">Longanimity</span>

-''Note that connectId is an array, since it can contain multiple nodes to connect to.''
+The property "connectId" is an array, since it can contain multiple nodes to connect to.

 Declarative markup
 ------------------